Bisher 58 mal gespeichert

 (Accommodation might seem really simple, especially in terms of toilet and washing, but remember that most people take things for granted, so here you have an opportunity to respect the water that you use for washing, just by having to make some effort to heat it (if you need to), and by minimising the amount you use by washing from a pail.
 It brings you back to a pure connection to earth, and to recognizing just how special and precious water really is.)

-For travel to Gaborone (30 km's away), there are local combi's, (taxi's as well, but they cost between BWP 100 and 150 to go to Gaborone), or I can give a lift when I go there once a week.
+For travel to Gaborone (30 km's away), there are local combi's, (taxi's as well, but they cost between BWP 100 and 150 to go to Gaborone), or I can give a lift when I go there twice a week.

 Hitchhiking is safe (however always be aware wherever you go) and mostly quite easy.